yurimarx/iris-global-editor/README.md

 4. Go to Extensions
 5. On the Extensions tab, click the button ...
 6. Select the option install from vsix... ([VSIX Installation](https://github.com/yurimarx/iris-global-editor/blob/master/images/install.png)\)
-7. Select the file iris-global-editor-0.0.1.vsix
+7. Select the file iris-global-editor-0.0.2.vsix (install the 0.0.2 version, previous version was iris-global-editor-0.0.1.vsix)
 8. Go to menu View > Explorer
 9. Now a new section InterSystems IRIS Globals is available
 10. Config the host and credentials on .vscode/settings.json, including this content (change host, namespace, username, password with your valid values):